 Nominate a candidate

-The Sheila and Victor Goldbloom Distinguished Community Service Award was established by the Quebec Community Groups Network (QCGN) during its 15th anniversary in 2009 to celebrate individuals who have gone above and beyond in contributing to the vitality and understanding of English-speaking Quebec.
+The Sheila and Victor Goldbloom Distinguished Community Service Award was established by the Quebec Community Groups Network (QCGN) in 2009 to celebrate individuals who have gone above and beyond in contributing to the vitality and understanding of English-speaking Quebec.
 The Goldbloom award celebrates individuals like Victor and Sheila Goldbloom, who have dedicated their lives to ensuring English-speaking Quebec remains a vibrant community within Quebec and Canada.
 For many years Sheila and Victor Goldbloom have invested their talents and skills for the betterment of the community and inspired others through their outstanding contributions.
 They are models for the engaged citizen.

 Who is eligible for this award?